-Approach: A list of 20 potential stakeholders will be drafted, which can benefit from establishing a continuous information exchange through one Workshop and one training events.
+Approach: A list of 20 potential stakeholders will be drafted, which can benefit from and establishing a continuous information exchange by means of one Workshop and one training events.
 The former will validate and disseminate project results.
-The latter will address growers and new entrants in agriculture as well as PhD students, Post Doc and young researchers to co-create transition pathways towards circular and gender-inclusive greenhouse farming.
+The latter will address growers and new entrants in agriculture as well as PhD students, Post Doc and young researchers, to co-create transition pathways towards circular and gender inclusive greenhouse farming.
 In addition, an open section will be created in the iGUESS-MED website to promote stakeholders' interaction and facilitate social acceptability of the proposed solution.
-Table 1 presents the main WP4 outcomes.
+The table 1 presents the main WP4 outcomes.